 Entering the bottom of the charming valley, you will meet a wonderful waterfall.
 It offers many beautiful photos.
 Our tour guide will manage the right time for you to enjoy the local music and dancing show in which you will learn more the unique culture of Northern mountainous ethnic people in Vietnam.
 Then, drive back to Hotel for check-out.
 Enjoy lunch and drive back to Hanoi.
 Overnight in Hanoi.

-Hanoi Holiday Package Included: Luxury Boutique Hotel in The Old Quarter,Private car, Tour guide - English speaking, Meals: B, L
+Hanoi Holiday Package Included: Luxury Boutique Hotel in The Old Quarter,Private car, Entrance fees, Local Tour guide - English speaking, Meals: B, L

 8:00 am your tour guide will pick up you at the lobby of your hotel to explore charming Hanoi.
 The recommended destinations for Hanoi city tour are Uncle Ho complex, One pagoda, Fine Art museum, Temple of Literature, Museum of Ethnology, Hoa Lo prison...
 Based on your interest, your tour guide will customize your Hanoi trip.
 Please feel free to tell our tour guide your style - Culture, History, Real daily life...

 Afternoon, enjoy the rickshaw cycled by a local guide for 1 hour to explore the bustling Hanoi Old Quarter will amaze you.
 The cycling route starts from Hanoi Opera Theater - Most famous French colonial architecture built in 1911 to Trang Tien street and along Hoan Kiem lake - The most charming lake of 52 large natural lakes.
 The cycling tour also takes you through shoes street, silver street, bamboo street....
 Everything in between.
 The colorful street is mixed with the traffic music of so many motorbikes, bicycles, vendors offering you a wonderful series of movies.